 When Salt struck Davey’s first ball for four it was a reminder of what he is capable and perhaps an indication of his intent.
 Only three days previously he had hit a maiden 137 from 106 balls against Kent.
 When he was lbw to Overton in the second over “Oh no!” was the reaction of a Sussex supporter.
 When Hildreth dropped van Zyl at slip in the fourth that must have been the thought of every Somerset supporter, especially as the ball had flown straight into Hildreth’s waiting hands and popped straight back out again rather as a brick might unexpectedly fall out of a wall.
 By now the cloud was beginning to thicken and those with rain radar on their phones were beginning to worry about the weather and DLS par scores.
 There is always something to rachet up the tension in a tight one-day match.
 Wickets devastate batting sides’ chances in a DLS calculation as much as they do in a full match which is precisely what DLS calculations are designed to do.
 Dropped catches can have the opposite effect if wickets do not soon follow.

 After three boundaries from Evans under the ever-gathering cloud the impact of that dropped catch began to weigh heavily on the Somerset mind.
 When van Zyl clipped Davey to midwicket and Overton took a good low diving catch Sussex were 27 for 2 and the spirit lifted.
 Not just because of the wicket.
 Because too the DLS par score rose well beyond Sussex’s total and it was also impossible not to see hope for Somerset in that stroke.
 It looked a typical slow pitch dismissal, the batsman failing to connect cleanly and the ball misfiring into a catchable loop.
 Somerset hearts began to beat a little faster.
-When Evans played and missed at two balls in succession, drove one through the air tantalisingly short of mid-on and was dropped off a sharp return catch, all against Davey, it had become apparent that the Sussex batsmen were finding the pitch no easier than the Somerset batsmen had done and that the Somerset bowlers were demanding at least as much, perhaps more, of the batsmen than the Sussex ones.
+When Evans played and missed at two balls in succession, drove one through the air tantalisingly short of mid-on and was dropped off a sharp return catch, all against Davey, it had become apparent that the Sussex batsmen were finding the pitch no easier than the Somerset batsmen had done.

 Indicative of the mountain which Sussex were beginning to face, even after Evans had lifted Davey over the deep midwicket boundary for six, was the score.
 Sussex were still only 46 for 2 after 11 overs and the DLS score was nearly 30 higher.
 Somerset relinquished nothing of the pressure they had created.
 Off the last ball of the next over Finch drove hard at Gregory, who had replaced Overton, towards the Sea End.
 The ball flew towards the Cromwell Road End.
 A lucky edge the initial thought of myself and the two Sussex supporters in front of me for we had heard the ‘snick’.
 But the Somerset players were celebrating and the stumps, on closer inspection, looked misshapen.
 Bowled.
 “We’re in big trouble now,” the home supporter’s conclusion.
 An over later Evans lifted Groenewald over midwicket towards the Pavilion.
 The ball dropped below our sightline and towards the boundary edge.
 The Somerset players watched, then cheered as Overton ran in from the boundary having taken the catch.
 Sussex were 48 for 4 with the DLS par score nearly 100 runs into the distance.
 Somerset supporters were suddenly breathing more easily and hearts were lifting fast.